kingstonrichard/kingstonrichard.uk/_posts/2019-03-08-were-looking-for-web-developers.markdown

 ## Your role in our journey

-As a front end web developer, you’ll provide vital technical support across a range of Information and Communication Technology services.
+As a digital / web developer, you’ll provide vital technical support across a range of Information and Communication Technology services.
 Crucially, at this time of change and beyond, you’ll play a key role in developing, testing and deploying new digital services.
 We will look to you to make sure our systems comply with best practice, policies and procedures, and are fully monitored and controlled.
 From troubleshooting and fault finding, to information gathering, data analysis and reporting, a wide range of people will rely on your expertise and dedication.

 ## What you’ll need